Paper (HTML | Doc) · Changes (HTML | Doc)

 7. Discussion

-The success of QLoRA (O10: 38.94% exact, up from 13.92% base) despite zero entity overlap warrants explanation.
-Fine-tuning teaches three transferable skills: the task format (extracting a single canonical name, avoiding verbose hedging), cue integration patterns (which temporal, spatial, and relational cue combinations are diagnostic), and entity type priors (calibrating expectations to reduce wrong-type errors).
+The non-locality property is language- and domain-agnostic: it follows from how speakers refer, not from English-specific phenomena.
+Our empirical claims are bounded by language (English), narrator perspective (first-person reminiscence), entity universe (Wikidata-linkable), and domain (US-centric oral histories).
+We expect the pipeline to transfer to non-English memoirs and to clinical case histories, but cue density on celebrity entities (over-represented in pre-training) and on hyper-local entities (under-represented) sets the realistic accuracy band; the per-entity-type spread (Persons 24%, Events 50%) is a within-domain reflection of this, driven by cue specificity and KB-neighborhood density.
+The success of QLoRA (O10: 38.94% exact, up from 13.92% base) despite zero entity overlap indicates that fine-tuning teaches three transferable skills, not memorization: the task format (extracting a single canonical name), cue integration patterns (which temporal, spatial, and relational combinations are diagnostic), and entity type priors (calibrating expectations to reduce wrong-type errors).
 The model learns "how to solve implicit entity puzzles" rather than memorizing specific answers.
-Comparing the best open-world (O10: 38.94%) and closed-world (C5: 35.38% Hit@1, 42.80% alias) results, both paradigms reach roughly comparable alias-level performance, though the closed-world Hit@10 of 71.49% suggests that combining fine-tuned retrieval shortlists with fine-tuned LLM reranking is a promising future direction.
+Comparing the best open-world (O10: 38.94%) and closed-world (C5: 35.38% Hit@1, 42.80% alias) results, both paradigms reach comparable alias-level performance, while C5's 71.49% Hit@10 suggests that combining fine-tuned retrieval shortlists with fine-tuned LLM reranking is a promising future direction.

-Several limitations should be acknowledged.
+Other limitations.
 The benchmark covers English-language oral histories focused primarily on American experiences.
-The LLM-generated entity elision, though validated (naturalness 4.87/5, 42% recoverable by informed assessment), may not perfectly replicate naturally occurring implicit references.
-The alias-aware evaluation still penalizes semantically correct predictions using unregistered surface forms.
+The LLM-generated entity elision, while validated (naturalness 4.87/5, leakage 6.8% detected and 100% filtered, recoverability 42.0% matching the best system within 0.6 pp), is not a substitute for human-written implicit references.
+Alias-aware evaluation still penalizes semantically correct predictions using unregistered surface forms.
 Temperature controls were not run for Llama 3.1 8B CoT.
-Finally, QLoRA training used max_seq=192 tokens, which truncates approximately 6% of test prompts.
+QLoRA training used max_seq=192 tokens, which truncates approximately 6% of test prompts.

 Model size vs. accuracy scatter plot